Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 I used a wax scratch pen for cars.
 I was experimenting, and it actually worked!
-The brand I have is turtle, but you can probably get other cheap ones from autozone.

 You are a star.
 Took cloth off my lovely walnut table to find stain around where placemat would have been when last had friends in.

 I decided it was probably alcohol so did your toothpaste tip. it has worked a treat.